 news article was certainly interesting, but bore not even a vague

 resemblance to the truth.
-And to make matters worse, one of the
+And to make matters worse, the Virginian-Pilot

 Flying Machine Soars